josephanimate2021/Wrapper-Classic/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve Wrapper: Offline.
+about: Create a report to help improve Wrapper: Classic.
 title: ''
 labels: ''
 assignees: ''